To answer ‘what now’, companies are asking ‘what next’

 - Demographics and cultural differences: the only one of these variables more ‘fixed’ in nature, population parameters like age, underlying risk factors (like obesity, hypertension and diabetes), and social structure (i.e. intergenerational interaction) will influence the likely severity of the virus within country and territory boundaries.

 Secondly, there are the data inconsistencies.
 As we all know by now, the case fatality rate can be significantly overinflated by a lack of testing.
-My personal crystal ball is that more accurate information on the basics of the virus (infectious dose, viral load, transmissibility, infection fatality rate etc.) will similarly speed up the lifting of restrictions as it better contextualizes the impact of the virus.
-For example, Iceland has done the most testing on a per capita basis in the world; a recent study which screened 6 percent of their population5 suggested that around 50 percent of cases are asymptomatic (i.e. would not be included in the official caseload of most developed countries or territories).
+More accurate information on the basics of the virus (infectious dose, viral load, transmissibility, infection fatality rate etc.) will similarly speed up the lifting of restrictions as it better contextualizes the impact of the virus.
+For example, Iceland has done the most testing on a per capita basis in the world; a recent study which screened 6 percent of their population suggested that around 50 percent of cases are asymptomatic (i.e. would not be included in the official caseload of most developed countries or territories).
 Better information influences the equation for the political response.

 - Stages: we are not dealing with a BC and AC (After-COVID) world – recovery will occur in multiple phases.
 Here we can learn from the literal future – as the epicenter of the virus moves from East to West, we can similarly expect markets to begin opening up.
 Their successes and failures will dictate the likelihood of others following suit.
 Expect travel and large-scale gatherings (events, sporting matches) to be last; as high-risk but necessary components, policies around public transport, schools and daycare will likely be the most contentious and influential.
 Tracing, testing, and vaccines will be key to this - some markets may not completely re-open before a vaccine is widely available.